 In a world where everyone is increasingly connected, I feel oddly disconnected.

 While we have Facebook that links us with people, I feel that social media has become more of a tool for low level transmissions and knee jerk reactions.
-Because most social media channels (by most, I guess I really mean FB) showcase posts that are already getting traction, and because the posts that gather quick and ready responses tend to pander to lower levels of human emotion — anger, outrage, desire, lust, envy — or are just very derivative kinds of info that are easy to read and digest but do nothing to change one’s life, the posts that get tons of likes/shares/comments then become things like selfies, memes, and surface-level tips, which in turn get prioritized by the news feed algorithm, which in turn get seen by more people, hence gaining more likes, shares, and traction.
+Because most social media channels (by most, I guess I really mean Facebook) showcase posts that are already getting traction, and because the posts that gather quick and ready responses tend to pander to lower levels of human emotion — anger, outrage, desire, lust, envy — or are just very derivative kinds of info that are easy to read and digest but do nothing to change one’s life, the posts that get tons of likes/shares/comments then become things like selfies, memes, and surface-level tips, which in turn get prioritized by the news feed algorithm, which in turn get seen by more people, hence gaining more likes, shares, and traction.
+(Read: Why I Deleted My Facebook Page with 20,800 Likes)

 We have the internet that is estimated to have over a billion websites and hence trillions of pieces of content today.
 But I haven’t felt as alienated as I do now.
 The internet business industry has become kind of like an elaborate ponzi scheme, with people getting rich from telling people they can make them rich/free, and (more and more) people getting starry eyed and jumping in as they see these folks getting rich from teaching others to be rich.
 Think Yahoo in the 1990s with banner ads.
 Yahoo was hugely successful in the 1990s and early 2000s, not because it had something huge going on, but because investors in general were just excited about the internet, which got them investing in startups, which then led to the startups spending money on Yahoo’s banner advertising, which then got Yahoo’s revenue to grow, and then got even more people excited.
-(Yahoo got sold last month (July 2016) at a small fraction (4%) of its market capitalization in 2000.)
+By the way, Yahoo just got sold in July 2016 at a small fraction (4%) of its market capitalization in 2000.

 But no one realizes the huge bubble building here, where the only big winners from here on are (1) those who are already at the top of the game, (2) those who sell the “make money online” dream to those who still haven’t gotten on board, and (3) the 0.01% of hustlers who manage to navigate and carve their niche despite the noise online.
 And the reason the latter will do so will have less to do with anything than their own intellect, hard work, ability to stay focused, and finesse.
 The others, in the meantime, are just padding the industry, keeping the money flowing, and keeping the cogs turning.